jahid-jabed/online_bookstore/README.md

 * Rating          - User can note an rating out of 5 once they write an review, and the average score will be calculated
 * Searching       - Simple database PDO query by using Laravel Eloquent class
 * MVC Structure   - Implemented an MVC Structure followed the Laravel standard
-*
-* Here is the video showing project functions https://www.youtube.com/watch?v=reBPwXh5J7E

-**Free for distribution and education use**

 ### Used Libraries
 ----------